- What are the most important documents for the preparation of a proposal?

 Proposal submission and project planning

-Yes, the grant can cover the salary of the Principal Investigator.
+Yes, the grant can cover the salary of the Principal Investigator (PI).

 Note: Only personnel costs related to actual working hours of a person directly carrying out work under the project can be reimbursed.
-Thus, if the PI requests a full salary, he/she must consequently spend 100% of the total working time on the ERC project.
+Thus, if the PI requests a full salary, he or she must consequently spend 100% of the total working time on the ERC project.
 If that is not the case (e.g., if a PI also has teaching obligations), the PI cannot request a full salary.

 If the host institution completely reimburses the PIs salary, this should be indicated in the section "B2 Resources".
 The Principal Investigator shall ensure a sufficient time commitment and presence throughout the course of the project to guarantee its proper execution.
-PIs funded through the ERC Starting Grants shall spend at least 50%, PIs funded through Consolidator Grants at least 40%, and PIs funded through Advanced Grants at least 30% of their total working time on the ERC project.
+PIs funded through the ERC Starting Grants shall spend at least 50%, PIs funded through Consolidator Grants at least 40%, and PIs funded through Advanced Grants and Synergy Grants at least 30% of their total working time on the ERC project.
 There are no restrictions for the Proof of Concept.
 All PIs are obliged to spend at least 50% of their total working hours in an EU Member State or Associated State, except for PIs of a Synergy Grant with a host institution in a third Country.

 In principle, a host institution's support of the applicant is regarded positively.
 If the institution has agreed to provide the full salary, special equipment or any other support (e.g., an employment contract beyond the duration of the project), this should be mentioned in the proposal.